Analytic tangent cones of admissible Hermitian-Yang-Mills connections

-Under the rescalings, any non-zero holomorphic section $\pi^*\underline s$, by passing to subsequences and by suitable normalization, gives rise to holomorphic sections on any tangent cone $\E_\infty$, which are homogeneous of the degree $d(s)$ with respect to the natural cone structure on $\E_\infty$.
+Under the rescalings, any non-zero holomorphic section $\pi^*\underline s$, by passing to subsequences and by a suitable normalization, gives rise to holomorphic sections on any tangent cone $\E_\infty$, which are homogeneous of the degree $d(s)$ with respect to the natural cone structure on $\E_\infty$.

 Now let $0\subset\underline \E_1\subset\cdots \underline\E_m=\underline \E$ be a Seshadri filtration of $\underline\E$, and the goal is to build isomorphisms from each quotient $\psi_*\pi^*(\underline \E_p/\underline \E_{p-1})^{**}$ to a direct summand of $\E_\infty$.
 By tensoring with some $\O(k)$ we can always assume each $\underline\E_p/\underline \E_{p-1}$ is generated by global holomorphic sections of $\underline \E_p$, and we denote by $HG_p$ the sections of the $\E$ of the form $\psi_*\pi^*s$ with $s\in H^0(\C\P^{n-1}, \underline \E_p)$.
 Then under the rescaling map, sections in $HG_p$ give rise to sections of $\E_\infty$ and they can be used to build non-trivial maps from $\E_p$ to $\E_\infty$.
 Here for each $j$, we need to normalize the sections in $HG_p$ by a common factor depending on $j$, so that the limit map is well-defined.